cncf/tag-env-sustainability/governance/contributor-ladder.md

 ## Helping out

 In open source, newcomers join the community need guidance and support as they embark on their journey, just as you once did.
-While it is essential to provide support to current members and leaders, it is equally important to focus on assisting and orienting newcomers.
+While it is essential to provide support to current contributors and leaders, it is equally important to focus on assisting and orienting newcomers.
 Modeling empathy and offering support to the community as a whole should be at the forefront of your actions.
 It is crucial to role model the values of the community as outlined in the [code of conduct](http://cncf.io/conduct/).

 There are various ways you can contribute to supporting and empowering new contributors.
 You can actively participate by offering mentorship and guidance when someone requests assistance.
 This could involve helping them navigate the community, providing technical guidance, or answering their questions.
-Additionally, if a member is unable to fulfill their responsibilities, you can offer to fill in their role temporarily or assist in any necessary tasks.
+Additionally, if a contributor is unable to fulfill their responsibilities, you can offer to fill in their role temporarily or assist in any necessary tasks.
 Co-hosting meetups and events is another way to provide support.
 By sharing the responsibility, you help create an inclusive environment where everyone feels supported and encouraged.

 Building a brand of being someone who consistently helps is highly valuable.